agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 :::warning

-This function is mainly thought for internal use.
+This method is mainly thought for the internal use.

 :::